AndyQsmart/MaterialUI-QML/README.md

 I try to deliver a set of QML UI components that implement the material design specification for use in Qt QML applications.

+# Qt version
+This branch is written for Qt5(PySide2).
+You can use the branch for [Qt6(PySide6)](https://github.com/AndyQsmart/MaterialUI-QML/tree/Qt6).

 # Usage
 Import package in your project
 ```